The Best Frozen Pizzas You Can Buy at the Grocery Store

 An ideal frozen cheese pizza has a delicious, chewy crust, tangy, bright tomato sauce, and a satisfying amount of gooey cheese.
 It also has to be easy to prepare.
 Sure, you can dress up your frozen pizza with an array of custom toppings, but for this test, I wanted the cheese pizza to have enough flavor right out of the box.

-Middle-of-the-Pack Frozen Pizzas
+The 2 Best Frozen Pizzas

 Do you agree?
 What’s your favorite frozen pizza?